From R&D Director to Senior Management in Biotech: What the Transition Actually Requires

 In R&D, your authority comes from depth.

-You're the expert.
+You’re the expert.
 You see what others miss.
 You ask the right scientific questions.
-Your team looks to you because you know more than they do about the work itself.
+Your team looks to you because you understand the work at a level few others do.

-You're no longer being paid to be the smartest person in the room about assays or mechanisms.
-You're being paid to make strategic bets that affect the entire organization—often in domains where you'll never be the expert.
+You’re no longer being paid to be the smartest person in the room about assays or mechanisms.
+You’re being paid for judgment — especially in domains where you’ll never have mastery.

-• Deciding whether to advance a program based on commercial viability, not just science
+Deciding whether to advance a program based on commercial viability, not just scientific promise

 The shift isn’t from leading to not leading.